Understand the benefits of cross-team collaboration and take our free cross-team collaboration assesment to identify improvement areas for your teams.

 So let’s take a look at the most common reasons why startups fail.
 This chart is courtesy of CB Insights.

-To add a little more context, here some interesting statistics:
+To add a little more context, here some more interesting insights and statistics:

 How many startups fail